saschagrunert/kubernix/README.md

 ```

 This means that you can spawn as many shells as you want to, whereas the whole
-cluster gets destroyed if you exit the shell session from the initial process:
+cluster gets destroyed if you exit the bash session from the initial process:

 ```
 > exit